YinYingHao/EBFC/README.md

     "EC_predicted.tsv": The file about predicted functional abundances based only on marker gene sequences, obtained from PICRUSt2.

-    "Micro_abundance.txt"(Tab-separated): The file about the abundances based only on marker gene sequences, obtained from QIIME2.
+    "Micro_abundance.txt"(Tab-separated txt): The file about the abundances based only on marker gene sequences, obtained from QIIME2.

-    "Metab_KEGG_ID.txt"(Tab-separated): The file about the KEGG ID based only on metabolites of interest, obtained from the KEGG database.
+    "Metab_KEGG_ID.txt"(Tab-separated txt): The file about the KEGG ID based only on metabolites of interest, obtained from the KEGG database.

-    "Metab_abundance.txt"(Tab-separated): The file about the abundances based only on metabolites of interest, obtained from XCMS.
+    "Metab_abundance.txt"(Tab-separated txt): The file about the abundances based only on metabolites of interest, obtained from XCMS.

 2. run the program
 Then, you can click the ‘Start’ button to run the program.